rhadamanthe/host-grabber-pp/readme.md

 It works like the former [Image Host Grabber](https://addons.mozilla.org/fr/firefox/addon/imagehost-grabber/) extension, but unlike it, it is not restricted to downloading images.

 > **This an alpha version**.
-> First beta release is expected for the end of January (2018 ;)).

-> Notice 1: links extraction is working quite correctly, but downloading is not yet
+> Notice 1: links extraction is working quite correctly, but downloading is very
-> done as Firefox API is very limited.
-I am thinking to relying on [Download Them All](https://www.downthemall.net/).
+> limited due to restrictions set by the Firefox API.
+I was thinking to rely on
+> [Download Them All](https://www.downthemall.net/), but the extension is not yet available
+> for the last Firefox versions.

 > Notice 2: the list of hosts has been seriously purged.
-Many hosts need to be readded.
+> And the current list is not always up-to-date.

 ## Roadmap

 **Short-term**

+* Make the **options** page more beautiful.
+* Add a menu to display the download links without downloading them (download simulation).
+* Add a panel to test URL and search patterns on the current tab.
+* Add a way to manage a dictionary locally (add, remove, enable, disable rules).
-* Publish the extension on **addons.mozilla.org**.
+* Update the list of hosts.

+**Long-term**

 * Add a separate menu to download direct images.
-* Add a panel to test URL and search patterns on the current tab.
-* Add a menu to display the download links without downloading them (download simulation).
 * Allow to use several dictionaries in the preferences.

-**Long-term**

 * Enhance the downloading part.
 Join the efforts with DTA is an option.
 * Maybe adapt it for other web browsers.